 Carbon dioxide removal projects address the root cause of warming by removing greenhouse gases from the atmosphere.
 These projects are generally slower and more expensive than some of the insolation reduction schemes.
 There are a variety of ways that this could be done, including:

 - Carbon capture and sequestration, which typically involve the removal of CO2 from power plants or other big sources, and then the injection of the liquefied CO2 into deep aquifers; a number of pilot projects of this type have already begun.
 This could double the cost of coal-generated electricity, making this an expensive proposition, but that in itself would encourage developing cleaner energy sources.
-Other means of carbon capture have been proposed, including the promotion of natural chemical weathering reactions of some rocks in which atmospheric CO2 is consumed.
+Other means of carbon capture have been proposed, including the promotion of natural chemical weathering reactions of some rocks like basalts in places such as Iceland, in which atmospheric CO2 is consumed.
 There is a wide range of proposals to enhance the biological fixation and long-term storage of carbon.
+CO2 has been injected into oil reservoirs to force out more oil in a process called enhanced oil recovery.

 Problems and Concerns